stanmaz/BBOalert/README.md

 ## Purpose

-Tired of repeating the same story while alerting your bids on BBO?
-If yes, this browser extension is your friend.
+Tired of repeating the same explanations when alerting your bids on BBO?
+If so, this browser extension is your friend.

 During the bidding, conventional calls must be alerted and explained to the opponents.
-Playing artificial bidding systems on BBO is not practical because explaining each alerted call is time consuming and therefore frustrating for all participants.
+Playing artificial bidding systems on BBO is not practical because explaining every alerted call is time-consuming and therefore frustrating for all participants.

 BBOalert solves this problem.
 Artificial bidding sequences can be predefined in a table.
 Opponents get the explanation automatically and immediately.
-Explanations entered manually during the game are recorded for future use.
+Explanations entered manually during a game are also recorded for future use.

 BBOalert has similar functionality as "Full Disclosure" which is no longer supported by BBO.
 One difference should be emphasized :